All The Data Facebook Collects - And How To Stop This

 You may have thought Facebook collecting metadata was the most reach it had on your private life, but you’re wrong.
 In addition to this metadata, they keep track of far more technical data.
 Because of this technical data tracking, they know a lot of information about the device you use.
 Facebook knows your phone brand, what operating system you use, your installed apps, device IDs, Wi-Fi, Bluetooth, and cell tower signals, and stored cookies.

-Other technical data that is shared with Facebook includes your phone’s default settings, language , IP address, internet speed, time zone, and any devices connected to the same network.
+Other technical data that is shared with Facebook includes your phone’s default settings, language, IP address, internet speed, time zone, and any devices connected to the same network.
 Because of this, Facebook has probably figured out who you live with if they also use Facebook and the same network.

 While Facebook can figure out who you live with, it can also trace your device’s actions.
 Every time you scroll the app, open a video, or read two minutes of a boring article they are app tracking your activity.
-Meta does this to see how much time you spend looking at advertisements and posts, and from this app tracking, Meta makes huge profits off your data.
+Meta does this to see how much time you spend looking at advertisements and posts, and from this app tracking, the tech giant makes huge profits off your data.

 Your Facebook friends and Facebook partners also reveal data about you